On the o-minimal Hilbert's fifth problem

 \textbf{Notation:} As usual for a definably path connected locally definable manifold $X$ if there is no need to mention a base point $e_X\in X$, then by Corollary \ref{cor pi1 and x and connected} (1), we may denote $\pi _1(X,e_X)$ by $\pi _1(X)$.\\

 \end{subsection} \end{section}

-\begin{section}{Topology on products of definable group-intervals} In this section we study some topology on products of definable group-intervals including: definable normality, locally definable covering maps and the relativized new o-minimal fundamental group, cohomology with definably compact supports of cells, the orientability and degree theory for definable manifolds in products of definable group-intervals.
+\begin{section}{Topology on products of definable group-intervals} In this section we study some topology on products of definable group-intervals including: definable normality, locally definable covering maps and the relativized new o-minimal fundamental group.

 \begin{subsection}{Products of definable group-intervals} Here we recall a few notions about products of definable group-intervals.
 The results we will need came from \cite{epr} or are built from what is done in that paper. \\